Is CBD psychoactive?

 March, 12, 2021 | posted in

-Let’s cut to the chase and get right to the point: The straight answer is no — CBD oil does not cause euphoric effects and will not cause you to feel intoxicated.
+Is CBD psychoactive?
+The straight answer is no — CBD oil does not cause euphoric effects and will not cause you to feel intoxicated.

 Although CBD oil is psychoactive in a more general sense (its beneficial effects also affect the brain), CBD is not intoxicating.
 A substance is considered intoxicating if it markedly alters one’s perception or changes one’s ability to make decisions.
 CBD oil is non-intoxicating, so it won’t impair your ability to go about your day or make decisions as you usually would.
 Keep reading to learn more about CBD and how it affects you after use.